Ozzie Albies Preview, Player Props: Braves vs. Pirates

 - The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.51).

-- Pirates pitchers combine to give up the third-fewest home runs in baseball (151 total, 1.1 per game).
+- Pirates pitchers combine to surrender the third-fewest home runs in baseball (152 total, 1.1 per game).

-- In his most recent outing on Sunday against the St. Louis Cardinals, the righty threw 3 2/3 innings, giving up three earned runs while surrendering four hits.
+- The righty's most recent appearance came on Monday against the Milwaukee Brewers, when he tossed six innings, surrendering two earned runs while allowing five hits.

+- The 24-year-old has put together a 4.90 ERA and 6.4 strikeouts per nine innings in 14 games this season, while giving up a batting average of .303 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.